Michelle Kroppen

 Michelle Kroppen (born 19 April 1996) is a German archer.
 She competed in the women's individual event, and women's team, at the 2020 Summer Olympics, winning a bronze medal.

+Career

 At the 2018 European Archery Championships held in Legnica, Poland, she won the bronze medal in the women's team recurve event.
 She won the silver medal in the women's team recurve event at the 2021 European Archery Championships held in Antalya, Turkey.

 In 2019, Kroppen and Cedric Rieger won the bronze medal in the mixed team recurve event at the European Games held in Minsk, Belarus.
 She also competed in the women's individual recurve and women's team recurve events.

-She won the silver medal in the women's individual recurve event at the 2022 European Archery Championships held in Munich, Germany.
+Kroppen won the silver medal in the women's individual recurve event at the 2022 European Archery Championships held in Munich, Germany.
 She also won the gold medal in the women's team recurve event and the silver medal in the mixed team recurve event.